Using Sysprep and Veeam Agent for Microsoft Windows

-- Configure the backup job in the way you want it to work on computers with pre-installed Veeam Agent for Microsoft Windows.
+- Configure the backup job in the way you want it to work on computers with pre-installed Veeam Agent.
 To learn more, see Configuring Backup Job.

 It is advised to configure the backup job for the entire computer backup.
 In case of volume-level backup, it may be necessary to reconfigure the backup job after Microsoft Windows is deployed to the target computer and include the necessary volumes in the backup once again.
 This may happen if volumes' GUIDs were changed at the stage of Microsoft Windows generalization with Sysprep.

 - Run the Sysprep tool in the Generalize mode to remove any system-specific data.
-If you need to run the Sysprep tool in the Audit mode, do not forget to re-create the registry key afterwards.
+If you need to run the Sysprep tool in the Audit mode, do not forget to re-create the registry value afterwards.

 - Deploy the image on the necessary computers in any convenient way.
-To learn more about deployment of Microsoft Windows system to new computers, see this Microsoft KB article.
+To learn more about deployment of Microsoft Windows system to new computers, see this Microsoft article.